AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/settings-definition.md

 Positive integer.
 Default value: `0`.

 This parameter is used only when `--method` is `benders_by_batch`, otherwise it has no effect.
 The `batch_size` specifies the number of subproblems per batch.
 If set to `0`, then all subproblems are in the same batch.
-In this case, the Benders by batch algorithm reduces to the classical Benders algorithm.
+In this case, the Benders by batch algorithm is launched with a single batch, which is mathematically equivalent to the classical Benders algorithm.